What is fecal occult blood?

 What causes blood in stool?

-Blood can be found in the stool for many reason, but some common causes include severe dental disease, internal parasites, stomach or intestinal ulcers, bowel inflammation, tumors, or foreign bodies the pet has swallowed, such as small toys and other indigestible material.
+Blood can be found in the stool for many reasons, but some common causes include severe dental disease, internal parasites, stomach or intestinal ulcers, bowel inflammation, tumors, or foreign bodies the pet has swallowed, such as small toys and other indigestible material.
 If the fecal occult blood test is positive, your veterinarian may recommend further testing to determine where the bleeding is occurring.

 What sample is required?